MovieChat: From Dense Token to Sparse Memory for Long Video Understanding: Introduction

 \section{Introduction}

-Recent advances in Large Language Models (LLMs)~\cite{gpt4,brown2020language,touvron2023llama,chiang2023vicuna,taori2023stanford} acheive great success in Natural Language Processing (NLP) field.
-It is a natural progression to introduce multi-modality~\cite{chai2022deep} into LLMs and turn it into Multi-modal Large Language Models (MLLMs)~\cite{yin2023survey,fu2023mme,alayrac2022flamingo,zhu2023minigpt,li2023otter,li2022blip,li2023blip,gong2023multimodal,lyu2023macaw,ye2023mplug,dai2023instructblip,wang2023visionllm,liu2023visual,maaz2023video,su2023pandagpt,gao2023llama}, which is able to conduct multimodal perception and understanding.
-MLLMs have shown incredible emergent capabilities in various multimodal tasks such as perception (\eg, existence, count, position, OCR), commonsense reasoning, and code reasoning, leading a potential path to Artificial General Intelligence (AGI).
-Compared to LLMs and other task-specific models, MLLMs provide a more human-like perception of the world, a user-friendly interface for interaction, and a broader range of task-solving capabilities.
+Recent advances in Large Language Models (LLMs)~\cite{gpt4,brown2020language,touvron2023llama,chiang2023vicuna,taori2023stanford} acheive great success in Natural Language Processing (NLP) .
+It is a natural progression to introduce multi-modality~\cite{chai2022deep} into LLMs and turn it into Multi-modal Large Language Models (MLLMs), which is able to conduct multimodal rationalization and understanding.
+MLLMs have shown incredible emergent capabilities in various multimodal tasks such as perception (\eg, existence, count, position, OCR)~\cite{wang2023visionllm, maaz2023video, alayrac2022flamingo,zhu2023minigpt,li2023otter,li2023blip}, commonsense reasoning~\cite{gao2023llama,zhu2023minigpt,li2023otter,li2022blip,li2023blip,gong2023multimodal,su2023pandagpt, maaz2023video}, and code reasoning~\cite{fu2023mme,lyu2023macaw,ye2023mplug,dai2023instructblip,liu2023visual,gao2023llama}, resulting in a potential path to Artificial General Intelligence (AGI).
+Compared to LLMs and other task-specific models, MLLMs provide a more human-like interpretation of the scenarios, a user-friendly interface for interaction, and a broader range of capabilities.

-Existing vision-centric MLLMs follows the paradigm that utilizing pre-trained LLMs and visual encoder with additional learnable modules (Q-former~\cite{dai2023instructblip,li2022blip,li2023blip,zhang2023video} or simple projection layer~\cite{driess2023palm,maaz2023video,liu2023visual,su2023pandagpt}).
-In video field, some previous works~\cite{zhang2023video,maaz2023video} follow this paradigm to build video MLLMs, while another paradigm~\cite{wang2023chatvideo,li2023videochat} is that combining existing visual perception tools (\eg, tracking and classification) and LLMs through API to build a system without training.
-Yet, previously, there was no exploration of a model or system based on long videos (over one minute), and there was also a lack of a standardized benchmark to evaluate the capabilities of these systems in this regard.
+Existing vision-centric MLLMs follow the paradigm that utilizing pre-trained LLMs and visual encoder with additional learnable modules (Q-former~\cite{dai2023instructblip,li2022blip,li2023blip,zhang2023video} or simple projection layer~\cite{driess2023palm,maaz2023video,liu2023visual,su2023pandagpt}).
+In video field, some previous works~\cite{zhang2023video,maaz2023video} follow this paradigm to build video MLLMs, while works in the other paradigm~\cite{wang2023chatvideo,li2023videochat} combine existing visual perception tools (\eg, tracking and classification) and LLMs through Application Programming Interface (API) to build a system without training.
+Yet, previously, there is no exploration of a model or system based on long videos (over one minute), and there is also a lack of a standardized benchmark to evaluate the capabilities of these systems.